apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following example converts 180 degrees to radians
+The following example converts an angle of `180` degrees to radians

 ```sql
 SELECT RADIANS(180) AS "radians"